Andiweli/ZGloom-Vita-Vita2D/README.md

 - A Vita2D version of ZGloom for **PS Vita** and **PSTV**
 - Based on the SDL Vita port (version 3.0)
 - Compatible with **Gloom (Classic)**, **Gloom Deluxe / Ultimate Gloom**, **Gloom 3** and **Zombie Massacre**
+- background ambience credit goes to Prophet

 It aims to provide a **fast, GPU-accelerated, and polished Vita experience** of the classic Amiga Gloom engine, with modern conveniences and visual tweaks but without changing the core gameplay.

 **Keywords / Topics:**
-_amiga • gloom • vita • psvita • homebrew • zgloom • gloomdeluxe • zombiemassacre • vita2d • ps tv shooter_
+_amiga • gloom • vita • psvita • windows • x86 • android • macos • homebrew • zgloom • gloomdeluxe • zombiemassacre • sdl • libxmp • vita2d • ps tv shooter_

 If you enjoy it, feel free to ⭐ star the repo so other PS Vita & Amiga fans can find it more easily.